-The second stage of the Pass Line is after a Point has been established.
-This is the Intermediate Roll and the Shooter must roll their Point before the 7 in order to win.
-If they roll the 7 before the Point, the Pass Line loses.
+Stage 2 is called the Intermediate Roll when the Point must be rolled again before the 7 in order to win.
+If they roll the 7 you lose.
+All other rolls don't matter.
 If the shooter makes their Point the puck will be turned OFF and a new Comeout Roll will begin.
-The same shooter will establish another point and try to win again.
+The same shooter will establish another Point and the game repeats.
 If the Shooter doesn’t make their Point the puck will be turned OFF and the dice will be passed to the next shooter.

 Whether it’s the Comeout Roll or the Shooter has made their Point, the Pass Line is going to win even money.